HeyGen Video Creation Options and Workflow Guide | HeyGen

-Everything starts with the Create button, which offers several ways to begin, each designed for a different workflow.
+Everything starts with the Create button, which offers several ways to get started, each tailored for a different workflow.

 Now it’s time to create your first video.
 Everything starts with the Create button, which offers several ways to begin, each designed for a different workflow.